GenomicsAotearoa/long-read-assembly/docs/pages/day1b_familiarise_w_data.md

         | head -n 20
     ```

-We see a lot of kmers missing and the histogram (frequency column) has a ton of counts at 1.
+We see a lot of *k*-mers missing and the histogram (frequency column) has a ton of counts at 1.
 This makes sense for a heavily downsampled dataset.
 Great.
 We just got a feel for how to use Meryl in general on subset data.
 Now let's actually take a look at how to create Meryl DBs for Verkko assemblies.

 #### How would we run Meryl for Verkko?

-**Here is what the slurm script would look like:**
+**Here is what the Slurm script would look like:**

 (Don't run this, it is slow!
 We have made these for you already.)